slayerx-ekx/Linux-Ansible/This Is Owsem/README.md

 # This is if you don't like text you can watch this image

 # You know, sometimes the image takes a long time to come out because it is loading, so if the image is not there, please wait okay.
+Or you can go to Images folder.

 ## Thank you